 Many of the cones are marked with pā fortifications that indicate the density of the early Māori population.
 The volcanic loams were well suited to growing kūmara (sweet potato), intensively cultivated by Māori.
 A mission-trained Māori, Rāwiri Taiwhanga, had the country’s first dairy farm in about 1840, and is remembered in a Kaikohe park.
 Today the landscape is studded with the small white churches distinctive to the north.

 The northern war (1845–46) brought fighting to the area: a short distance north-east of Kaikohe, the Ōhaeawai battle is marked by St Michael’s Church and graveyard, built on the battle site.
-Another historic spot is Pakaraka, the site of missionary Henry Williams’s retirement home and church.
+Another historic spot is Pakaraka, the site of missionary Henry Williams’s church and retirement home.

 Volcanic cone (282 m) and historic pā about 15 km east of Kaikohe, not far from the junction of highways 1 and 12.